benjyb1/Prosthetic-Classifcation-and-Prediction/README.md

   - 🦿 [OpenSim](https://opensim.stanford.edu/) for biomechanics simulation
   - 📈 MATLAB for signal processing & visualisation

-## 🛠️ Installation (coming soon)

-This prototype is currently under active development.
-Instructions for setup and running inference will be added soon.

 ## 📉 Results

 - 92.4% classification accuracy across walking, running, stairs, and standing